superNWHG/dotfiles/README.md

 - Fuzzel -
   You can install it by doing `sudo pacman -S fuzzel`
 - Zsh -
-  you can install it by doing `sudo pacman -S zsh`
+  You can install it by doing `sudo pacman -S zsh`
+- Dunst -
+  You can install it by doing `sudo pacman -S dunst`

 _Optional_